 In January 2007, Sheehan and eleven fellow activists traveled to Cuba to publicly call for the closure of the U.S. military prison in Guantanamo Bay.
 Sheehan said she was unafraid of the possibility that she might face legal troubles for traveling to Cuba, which remained under its longstanding American trade embargo.
 "What is more important is the inhumanity that my [U.S.] government is perpetrating at Guantanamo," she told reporters.

 In 2007 Sheehan was a key player in a group calling itself Impeach07, which exhorted House Speaker Nancy Pelosi to support Rep. Dennis Kucinich's then-recent introduction of articles of impeachment against President Bush and Vice President Cheney.
-Among the Impeach07 coalition's organizational members were World Can't Wait, Code Pink, and Gold Star Families for Peace.
+Among the Impeach07 coalition's organizational members were Code Pink, Gold Star Families for Peace, and World Can't Wait.
 "Everybody in their [Bush and Cheney's] administration needs to go [out of office] with them," Sheehan said.
 "We elected [Democrats to Congress in November 2006] to bring the troops home and [to] hold [Republicans] accountable.”
 "I want justice for the destruction of the world, and I won't rest until I get that justice," Sheehan pledged.